 Phi Beta Kappa is America’s oldest collegiate honor society.
 Founded in 1776, its campus chapters invite for induction the most outstanding liberal arts students at America’s leading colleges and universities.
 The Society champions the liberal arts — the humanities, the social sciences, and the natural sciences — in higher education and in society at large.

 The Gamma Chapter of Tennessee was established at Rhodes College on December 5, 1949.
 Our chapter was the 143rd in the nation to be chartered; there are currently 283 chapters in the United States.
 In addition to recognizing outstanding students and awarding the college′s highest academic honor, our chapter sponsors lectures by distinguished visiting scholars.
-Gamma of Tennessee was recently ranked among the top 20 chapters nationwide.
+For two years in a row (2011–13), Gamma of Tennessee has been recognized as one of the top chapters in the nation.

 • October 10: Lecture by Harvard University Librarian Robert Darnton: "Digitize and Democratize: Libraries, Books, and the Digital Future" (UC Theatre, University of Memphis, 6:00pm), co-sponsored with the Spence L. Wilson Chair in the Humanities, Marcus Orr Center for the Humanities (MOCH), and the Pearce Shakespeare Endowment.
 Darnton will also respond to the Rhodes symposium on "The Past and Future of the Book" on Friday, October 11 (9:00am, Blount Auditorium)